mohittkr/wmsr_verification/README.md

 # Dependencies:

-All the developments have been done in Coq 8.12.0.
+All the developments have been done in Coq 8.17.1.
 To successfully compile the code, following dependencies are required:
-- `mathcomp 1.12.0 or later`
+- `mathcomp 1.17.0`
-- `mathcomp-analysis 0.3.7`
+- `mathcomp-analysis 0.6.4`
-- `coquelicot 3.2.0`
+- `coquelicot 3.4.0`
-- `coq-graph-theory 0.8`
+- `coq-graph-theory 0.9.2`

 # Building and installing instructions